On the local minimizers of the Mahler volume: Introduction and results

 \begin{corollary} If $K^*$ is a minimizer for \eqref{eq:min} or \eqref{eq:min2}, then $K^*$ cannot be globally $\C^2$. \end{corollary}

-In order to prove Theorem \ref{th:dimd}, we apply the calculus of variations to a formulation of the Mahler volume in terms of the support function of the convex body, and we observe that the Mahler functional enjoys a certain concavity property, using the second-order derivative of the functional, see Lemmas \ref{lem:conc} and \ref{lem:conc2} (these ideas are inspired by some results in \cite{LN,BFL}).
+As we noticed before, in order to obtain Theorem \ref{th:dimd}, we apply the framework of calculus of variations to a formulation of the Mahler volume in terms of the support function of the convex body, and we observe that the Mahler functional enjoys a certain concavity property, using the second-order derivative of the functional, see Propositions \ref{prop:conc} and Corollary \ref{cor:conc} (these ideas are inspired by some results in \cite{LN,BFL}).
 Therefore, it becomes quite natural that the minimizers should saturate the constraint, which is here the convexity of the shape.
 This result bolsters the conjecture and the intuition that the minimizers should contain flat parts, and that the Mahler volume should capture the roundness of a convex body.

-Our conclusion can be considered as a local version of a result in \cite{S}, which asserts that if $K$ belongs to the class $\C^2_{+}$, that is to say $K$ is globally $\C^2$ and has a positive Gauss curvature everywhere on its boundary, then one can find a suitable deformation that decreases the Mahler volume (and preserves the symmetry if $K$ is itself symmetric).\\ Local minimality of the cube and the simplex are also proved in \cite{NPRZ} and \cite{KR}, respectively for problem \eqref{eq:min} and \eqref{eq:min2}.
+Theorem \ref{th:dimd} can be considered as a local version of a result in \cite{S}, which asserts that if $K$ belongs to the class $\C^2_{+}$, that is to say $K$ is globally $\C^2$ and has a positive Gauss curvature everywhere on its boundary, then one can find a suitable deformation that decreases the Mahler volume (and preserves the symmetry if $K$ is itself symmetric).\\ Local minimality of the cube and the simplex are also proved in \cite{NPRZ} and \cite{KR}, respectively for problem \eqref{eq:min} and \eqref{eq:min2}.

-Even though the Mahler conjecture is still a distant hope, we emphasize that our analysis can be strengthened.
-In particular, a deeper analysis of the concavity properties of the Mahler volume allows us to retrieve a proof of Mahler's conjecture in two dimensions, indeed a slight strengthening of the equality case in \eqref{eq:mahlersym} of S. Reisner (\cite{R}), dealing not only with global minimizers but also local minimizers:
+Even though the Mahler conjecture is still a distant hope, we emphasize that our analysis can be strengthened in dimension 2.
+More precisely, we can obtain in dimension 2 a more general concavity property of the Mahler volume (valid at any convex body, without assumption of regularity or positive curvature), see Proposition \ref{prop:conc2} and Corollary \ref{cor:conc2}, and then going deeper in the computations we obtain a new proof of Theorem \ref{th:dim2}.